 I tend to start all my edits in Adobe Lightroom, then move them over into Adobe Photoshop.
 Lightroom is an application that allows you to catalog all your images.
 And, it has powerful image editing controls.
 It’s not quite as robust as Photoshop, but it’s a great place to start.

 Here’s a screenshot showing my settings in Lightroom:

 Also available to edit are the different grey tones, which are represented by the images original colors.
-It gives you a wonderful, subtle control.
+It gives you wonderful, subtle controls.
 Here are my settings:

 For my personal workflow, I’ll then take this image into Photoshop so I can remove any blemishes (with the clone or healing stamp), or slightly bend any lines I think can be more attractive (with the Liquify tool).
 Usually, the work I do in Photoshop is very, very subtle.

-I hope you found this useful.
+I hope you found this article useful.
 The rest is up to you — it’s pure experimentation.
-But the results are often very good.
-This type of shadow photography can create amazing visuals, but it can also create a lot of duds until you get better at understanding how lights will bounce.
-Don’t let that discourage you.
+It really is not a very difficult style to technically master but takes a little longer for your eye/brain to see the light the way your camera sees it.
+This type of shadow photography can create amazing one-of-a-kind visuals, but it can also create a lot of duds until you get better at understanding how lights will bounce.
+Be prepared to delete many poor attempts — just don’t let that discourage you.
 Practice, practice, practice.
-Once you get the hang of it, you can actually do this with natural light on harsh sunny days.

-I practiced on my 14-year-old son while he played video games.
-Lights were on, and while the speedlight was flashing, he was none the wiser that he was my guinea pig for a low-key shot:
+In fact, when learning this style, I practiced on my 14-year-old son while he played video games.
+Lights were on, and while the speedlight was flashing, he was none the wiser that he was my guinea pig for my first ever low-key shot: